Frankfurt Airport owner sells stake in China's Xi'an Airport - NewsBreak

 Frankfurt Airport owner sells stake in China's Xi'an Airport

-The operator of Frankfurt Airport said Thursday that it is selling its minority stake in China 's Xi'an Airport after failing to expand its business in the huge Chinese market.
+BERLIN — (AP) — The operator of Frankfurt Airport said Thursday that it is selling its minority stake in China's Xi'an Airport after failing to expand its business in the huge Chinese market.

 Fraport AG said it is selling its 24.5% stake in the airport's operating company to Chang’an Huitong Co.
 Ltd. for 1.11 billion yuan ($175 million).